 Reapplying for food stamps in person is another option for participants.
 To reapply for SNAP in person, an applicant must download a paper application at home or pick one up at the local state department.
 Usually, the state department can be contacted at any time by calling their assistance line.
 Candidates can use this line to find out when the date is of their next SNAP recertification or to determine their current case status.
 Individuals who want to reapply for SNAP in person must bring important documentation with them, such as their proof of citizenship status and Social Security card.
 Being prepared when applying for SNAP recertification in person will prevent candidates from having to make multiple trips to their local state department office.
 Often, case managers answer their assistance lines to help candidates fill out their food stamps renewal application over the phone.

-For comprehensive information about eligibility requirements for continual food assistance benefits, review our guide here.
+For information about requirements for continual food assistance benefits, review our guide.